 509-523 EAST 77TH STREET AND 508-522 EAST 78TH STREET, NEW YORK, NY

-The original wood windows at the Cherokee are a crucial feature of the complex.
-The large multi-light double and triple hung windows were designed to maximize exposure to fresh air for the families living with the scourge of tuberculosis.
-The 101-year-old windows had suffered in the extreme New York City climate and were in a severely deteriorated condition.
-The project work consisted of drawing and specifying new custom wood windows that would meet the functional and aesthetic requirements of the Client as well as the Landmarks Preservation Commission.
-Through a process of sample and mock up installation, the design of the replacement windows was fine-tuned.
-Installation was completed in 2013.
+The large, multi-light, double- and triple-hung windows of The Cherokee Apartments were originally designed to maximize exposure to fresh air for the families living with the scourge of tuberculosis.
+The 101-year old windows had suffered in the extreme New York City climate and were in a severely deteriorated condition.
+Over 1,200 deteriorated wood windows, a crucial feature of the building, were designed and replaced through a process of sample and mock-up installation.
+The new custom wood windows were designed to meet the functional and aesthetic requirements of both the client and the New York City Landmarks Preservation Commission.